bluelouie/express-react-freedom/README.md

 This is a jumping-off project, meant to give a faster start on a new project by taking care of the configuration of the frontend and backend.

+> I removed Typscript here because Typescript became a hindrance when trying to do inspired code challenges and/or learning new things.
+Made this repo for those who did not like the fuss.

 ### Un-opinionated?

 There is no style loader, http library, css framework, or any other bells and whistles so you can use what you want, how you want it with no push back.